jetty-project/codehaus-jetty6/jetty/trunk/README.txt

 JETTY DEPENDENCIES
 ==================

-Jetty depends only on a jre 1.4 runtime and the two jars found in the top level of the $JETTY_HOME/lib directory:
+Jetty depends only on a jre 1.4 runtime and the three jars found in the top level of the $JETTY_HOME/lib directory:

   servlet-api-2.5.jar